feO2x/Light.Validation/README.md

 ### Complex Child DTOs

 Some DTO's are structured so that they contain a complex child DTO.
-You can use the `ValidateWith` to validate child DTOs within another validator.
+You can use the `ValidateWith` extension method to validate child DTOs with another validator.

 ```csharp
 public class NewContactDto